alexandermendes/ra-supabase-media-library/README.md

 </MediaLibraryProvider>
 ```

-Use the `` to add an input that opens the media library for you to select and
+Use the `MediaLibraryInput` to add an input that opens the media library for
-upload images or videos:
+you to select and upload images or videos:

 ```tsx
 import { MediaLibraryInput } from 'ra-supabase-media-library';